PyMySQL/mysqlclient/README.md

 `sudo yum install python-devel mysql-devel`  # Red Hat / CentOS

-On Windows, there are binary wheel you can install without MySQLConnector/C or MSVC.
+On Windows, there are binary wheels you can install without MySQLConnector/C or MSVC.

 #### Note on Python 3 : if you are using python3 then you need to install python3-dev using the following command :